stclib/STC/README.md

 int x = chash_si_get(&map, lookup)->value;
 cstring_destroy(&lookup);
 ```
-The predefined shorthand macro *declare_CHash_string()* defines a CHash container with a CString as key, but you may use it like:
+The predefined shorthand macro *declare_CHash_string()* defines a CHash container with a CString as key, however you may use it like:
 ```
 chash_si_put(&map, "mykey", 12);
-int x = chash_si_get(&map, "mykey")->value; // no allocation of string key happening here.
+int x = chash_si_get(&map, "mykey")->value; // no allocation of string key happens here.
 ```
 An alternative would be to use *char* * as key type, but you would the need to manage memory of the hash string keys yourself.
 Note that this customization is also available for **CVector**, but only affects the *find()* function currently.
 See *declare_CVector_string()*.